kuhuag1209/WeatherPrediction/README.md

 # WeatherPrediction
-You can find links to dataset of our work and proper explanations in pinned issues :) You're very welcome to check introductory informations and details of our project by visiting links below :)

 # Abstract:
 Basically, problem is recognise or predict weather condition(air condition) in given picture(image data) by using extracted useful features from image and advanced methods/algorithms.
 Enlarging previous works and covering different label types are different point of our research.